 What is a Job Code?

-How Job Codes Work in Restaurant POS Systems
+Understanding Job Codes Within Restaurant POS Systems

-A few examples of restaurant job codes are:
+A few examples of restaurant job codes are-

 • Server: takes orders and runs tables

-• Kitchen Staff: prepare food orders
+• Kitchen: staff prepare food orders

 When employees punch in and out using the POS system, their work hours are automatically associated with their job position through job codes.
 This allows restaurants to better control payroll, monitor labor costs on a department-by-department basis, and restrict POS access based on job title.